Please Enable JavaScript in your Browser to Visit this Site.

 Pain treatments can target your nervous system by blocking or easing the pain receptors in the brain, stopping the inflammatory chemicals from communicating with the nerves, quieting overactive nerves that send the pain messages and to assist stimulating the release of natural pain-relieving chemical called endorphins.
 Pain can become its own disease if we cannot take control of it.
 The oil is also an anti-inflammatory and contributes to wound healing.
 It is also an antioxidant and shows oxidation stability.
 (27)

-26. Tamanu Oil
+Tamanu Oil

 Treating scars, stretch marks (fades stretch marks with great results), minor wounds, skin irritations, rashes, bedsores and many other skin concerns. promotes new tissue formation, accelerating healing and healthy skin growth, is an anti-inflammatory, antibacterial and anti-fungal.
 In addition, Tamanu oil has properties that make it stand out from other lipid because it has the ability to be able to affect nerve conditions through the skin.
 We don’t find this in other fatty oils which makes it so unique.
 However, due to its thickness, it is slow to absorb and can leave a slight oily residue.
 Although thick, it’s not a saturated butter.
 Its thick consistency is from a property of glycolipids (starches attached to lipids) that are unusual in the nature of oils.
 It even has a percentage of a unique fatty acid called Caulophyllic acid that adds a uniqueness to this oil’s ability to help us treat a variety of skin issues.

-27. Touloucouna Carapa procera Oil
+Touloucouna Carapa procera Oil.

 Touloucouna oil is traditionally used in treating skin problems including eczema, acne, psoriasis with muscle relaxing anti-inflammatory properties.
 Touloucouna oil has been known for its hair conditioning properties without a greasy effect.
 Unrefined Touloucouna oil is soothing and rich in oleic acid and used as a natural insect repellent [belongs to the same plant Meliaceae family as neem.
 The oil, although edible in West Africa, has a very bitter taste and solidifies under 25°C due to the natural occurring palmitic acid.
 The oil feels like a butter.
-It's cold pressed from the seeds which contains approximately 40% protein and 5% glycerin.
+Unrefined Touloucouna oil is cold pressed from the seeds which contains approximately 40% protein and 5% glycerin.
 This oil is an excellent quick absorbing oil with 18% myristic acid.
 It’s wonderful on the skin, helping to retain skin elasticity.
 The oil is used for massage oils, facial creams, hair growth, cradle cap and hair/scalp treatments.

-28. Trauma Oil
+Trauma Oil

 Combination of Organic or Wildcrafted St. John's Wort, Organic or Organically grown Calendula, Organic or wild-crafted Arnica.
 It’s been known to reduce the pain of injury, relieve swelling and promote healing of muscles, tendons, and ligaments, Perfect for healing bruises, Eases sore and achy muscles, Nerve pain such as sciatica, as a massage oil for especially sore areas.

 Was this list helpful to you?
 Select a carrier oil that will enhance your blend.
 Don’t be afraid to experiment with carrier oils.
-Find the one that suites your needs.
+Find the one that suits your needs.
 By following the references, it will lead to more carrier oils for you to choose from.
-Please like, share and leave your comment.
+Here is the list of companies that sell good quality oils.

 Thank you kindly-Rehne